 Follow up breast mammograms may be recommended in some cases

 Diagnostic mammography at 6 months intervals is recommended as follow up for any recent breast preservation surgery for cancer.
 Scans should be made every 6 months for the first five years for the affected breast and every year for the non-affected breast.
-Other breast problems such as spontaneous nipple discharge, personal history of breast cancer, or other histological anomalies from a previous biopsy such as LCIS or atypical hyperplasia, require a followup mammogram.
-(LCIS refers to ‘Lobular carcinoma in situ’ It is not a cancer, but its presence means that there may be increased risk for breast cancer development in the future.)
+Other breast problems such as spontaneous nipple discharge, personal history of breast cancer, or other histological anomalies from a previous biopsy such as Lobular Carcinoma In-Situ or atypical hyperplasia, require a follow-up mammogram.
+(LCIS refers to ‘Lobular carcinoma in situ’ It is not cancer, but its presence means that there may be an increased risk for breast cancer development in the future.)